 Tim wants to go and so does Janet.

 There is no difference in meaning.

 Pronunciation of 'neither'|

-The first syllable 'nei' can be pronounced in two ways:
+The first syllable in the word neither 'nei-' can be pronounced in two ways:

 nei- rhymes with eye.
 This is more common in British English.

 nei-rhymes with see.
 This is more common in American English.

 When you do not have something in common|

 We can reply So / Neither / Nor + auxiliary +I when we have something in common with someone:

 'I like this cheesecake.'